rongjun72/wisun-br-linux/README.md

 Transparent IPv6 proxy provides IPv6 connectivity to the Wi-SUN network without changing configuration of existing IPv6 infrastructure.
 Once enabled:
-   - The Wi-SUN nodes will appear as classical hosts on the network
+   - The Wi-SUN nodes will appear as classical hosts on the network.
-   - The other hosts on the network will be able to reach them
+   - The other hosts on the network will be able to reach them.
-   - The Wi-SUN nodes will be able to reach the Internet through the gateway of the host
+   - The Wi-SUN nodes will be able to reach the Internet through the gateway of the host.
-   - If the upstream gateway provides global addresses and there is no firewall on the way (which is uncommon), hosts on the Internet can reach the Wi-SUN nodes
+   - If the upstream gateway provides global addresses and there is no firewall on the way (which is uncommon), hosts on the Internet can reach the Wi-SUN nodes.

 To enable this feature:
    - The `neighbor_proxy` parameter must be set to the name of the upstream network interface.
    - The `ipv6_prefix` parameter must be set to the same prefix as the hosting network.
    - IPv6 forward must be enabled on the host (with `sysctl net.ipv6.conf.all.forwarding=1`).
 Note that [enabling forwarding per interface does not work][1].

 Under the hood, when `neighbor_proxy` is in use:
-   - NDP proxy (`/proc/sys/net/ipv6/conf/*/proxy_ndp`) is enabled
+   - NDP proxy (`/proc/sys/net/ipv6/conf/*/proxy_ndp`) is enabled.
-   - Wi-SUN nodes are automatically added to the neighbor proxy list (user can dump them with `ip -6 neigh show proxy`)
+   - Wi-SUN nodes are automatically added to the neighbor proxy list (user can dump them with `ip -6 neigh show proxy`).
    - IPv6 routes are automatically added for the Wi-SUN nodes (user can dump them with `ip -6 route show`).
    - The delay before answering multicast neighbor solicitations